SmarterApp/RDW_Documentation/deploy/Upgrade.v1_4_0.AWS.md

           warehouse_rw:
             url-server: rdw-aurora-opus-warehouse.cugsexobhx8t.us-west-2.rds.amazonaws.com:3306
         ```
-        * The archive settings are common and should be put here.
+        * The archive settings are common and should be put here (look in `rdw-reporting-aggregate-service.yml`)
         ```
         archive:
           uri-root: s3://rdw-opus-archive